 Everything changed when I fell in love with my best friend.
 Everything that I’d been wanting to escape caught up with me in the blink of an eye.
 And it’s been all consuming.
 It gets scary and overwhelming at times because you can feel yourself changing.
 You start to show someone parts of you that you’d never dreamt of showing anyone.
 It’s not that you lose yourself to it, it’s simply that you start to put someone else’s happiness above your own, and no one likes doing that, right?

 There are days where I have tried so hard to get over it.
 There are days where I have hated myself for it.
-I have felt pathetic over my feelings on more occasions than one.
 But as Barney Stinson so eloquently stated, “I couldn’t stop loving her anymore than I could stop breathing”.
 The feeling will always remain.
 And when in the future she ends up with someone better, that’s alright because I want her to be happy, even if it’s not with me.

 I spoke to a friend recently about his life.
 It was an easy going conversation centered mostly around relationships.
 My friend, who we’ll call Carter, had his first real relationship in high school.
 It lasted 2 years, and it ended bad, as often relationships do.
 It ended because his girlfriend cheated on him.
 Carter didn’t take that well.
 He loved her and it hurt him to the point where he tried to take his life.
 He woke up in a hospital and has since then, thankfully, turned his life around.